kedro-org/kedro/docs/README.md

 ### Bullets
 * Capitalise the first word.
-* Don't put a period at the end unless it's a full sentence and go for consistency within a block of bullets, if you have some bullets with full sentences and others without.
+* Don't put a period at the end unless it's a full sentence.
+Aim for consistency within a block of bullets, if you have some bullets with full sentences and others without.
 * Don't use numbered bullets except for a sequence of activities or where you have to refer back to one of them in the text (or a diagram).

 ### Kedro lexicon